 Who We Are

-Amro Vantage is a well established provider of high quality student accommodation across the South East of England.
+Amro Living is an established provider of high-quality accommodation across the UK.

 What we mean by personal information

 You may provide personal information when communicating with us (for example, when you fill out an enquiry from or a tenancy agreement form to become a tenant.
 Sometimes you may be asked for your telephone number.
 It may be that you provide to us details of credit or debit cards or bank accounts in order to make payments to us.
 Any such information (“confidential financial information”) will be used only for the specific purpose for which it is provided.
 If you are a guarantor, your information may have been provided to us by the tenant.
 For guarantors we request name and contact details, nationality and information about your relationship with the tenant.

 We use your information for the following purposes:

 - to process your application for a tenancy